 - 1.1 These General Rental Conditions form part of the rental agreement in which they are declared applicable.
 If the rental agreement differs from any stipulation of these General Terms and Conditions, the rental agreement will prevail and the differing stipulation shall not be applicable in so far as the rental agreement differs from it. - 1.2 Amendments to the rental agreement and/or these General Rental Conditions may only be agreed upon in writing. - 1.3 If any stipulation in the rental agreement or these General Rental Conditions is null and void or voidable, the validity of the remaining stipulations will not be affected by it.
 That which is closest to what the parties would have agreed in a legally permissible manner if they had been aware of the nullity or voidability will be the applicable agreement instead of the nullified or voidable stipulation. - 1.4 Where the rental agreement or the General Rental Conditions do not stipulate, statutory provisions prevail.
-Where statutory provisions do not stipulate, the tenant and the landlord will try to come to an arrangement on the relevant matter by agreement and in fairness. - 1.5 The tenant and landlord declare to be aware of the existence, content and operation of the rent assessment provisions in Book 7 of the Dutch Civil Code (BW), including the regulations based thereon, in particular of the regulation of Article 7:249 BW (testing initial rent) and the periods stated therein. - 1.6 Fines for the violation of provisions in these General Rental Conditions will be imposed on the tenant accordingly, unless the fine due is disproportionate to the violation due to the special circumstances of the case.
-Special circumstances cannot lead to a higher fine than can be imposed on the basis of the relevant penalty clause.
+Where statutory provisions do not stipulate, the Tenant and the Landlord will try to come to an arrangement on the relevant matter by agreement and in fairness. - 1.5 The Tenant and Landlord declare to be aware of the existence, content and operation of the rent assessment provisions in Book 7 of the Dutch Civil Code (BW), including the regulations based thereon, in particular of the regulation of Article 7:249 BW (testing initial rent) and the periods stated therein. - 1.6 Fines for the violation of provisions in these General Rental Conditions will be imposed on the Tenant accordingly, unless the fine due is disproportionate to the violation due to the special circumstances of the case.
+Special circumstances cannot lead to a higher fine than can be imposed on the basis of the relevant penalty clause. - 1.7 When entering into the rental agreement, the Tenant must inform the Landlord whether he is under guardianship or whether he has been placed under administration.
+The Tenant will provide the personal data of the curator or administrator to the Landlord.
+If the Tenant is placed under guardianship or administration after entering into the rental agreement, he will immediately report this to the Landlord in writing, stating the personal details of the curator or administrator.